Keyboard shortcuts

 Code of Conduct

-Report any unacceptable behavior to the project maintainers.
+This project follows the Rust Code of Conduct.
+Report unacceptable behavior to the project maintainers.

 Thank you for contributing to Releasaurus!